 Instead of relying on a small panel of individuals reading hundreds of applications, we use a crowdsourcing process to include many people reflecting diverse perspectives, yielding a diverse programming.

-For each Open Call as many as 400 individuals from around the world each review 50 proposals from the hundreds submitted during the one month following the Open Call.
+For each Open Call over 400 individuals from around the world each review 50 proposals from the hundreds submitted during the one month following the Open Call.
 Our process hides the submitter's name from the jurors, ensures that each proposal receives an equal number of votes and changes the order each time the juror logs in.
 Each proposal is typically juried by more than 30 individuals each with more than 15,000 votes in total.
 Apexart does not affect the voting and publishes a full list, by number only, for submitters to see where their proposal ranked.

 People from more than 75 countries submit their proposal in English, sometimes as their second, third, or even fourth language.
 We ask our jurors to respect the effort and difficulty of writing in a foreign language, and allow for grammatical and translation errors.